Large Pre-Training Datasets Don't Always Guarantee Robustness after Fine-Tuning: Additional Experiments with Various pretrained Models

-Table~\ref{tab:down_base} ~\ref{tab:down_other}, and ~\ref{tab:down_res} demonstrate the accuracy on downstream datasets~(\ie, training accuracy) with ViT base, ViT large and ViT small, and ResNet, respectively.
-FT, LwF, and LP-FT can overfit to the downstream dataset but WiSE-FT and Model Soup (PRE-FT-LwF-EWC) have worse performance which might be due to using pre-trained model weights.
-Visual Prompt and LoRA rarely learn a downstream dataset.
+Tables~\ref{tab:down_base} ~\ref{tab:down_other}, and ~\ref{tab:down_res} demonstrate the accuracy on fine-tuning datasets~(\ie, training accuracy) with ViT base, ViT large and ViT small, and ResNet, respectively.
+FT, LwF, and LP-FT can overfit to the fine-tuning dataset but WiSE-FT and Model Soup (PRE-FT-LwF-EWC) have worse performance which might be due to using pretrained model weights.
+Visual Prompt and LoRA rarely learn from a fine-tuning dataset.